ScootPad Glossary of Terms

 MAP Goal Performance Areas: Areas tested within a subject area (like a domain/reporting category) as defined by NWEA

-Mastery: Achieving the required level of understanding of the content to apply that skill that's been taught/practiced enabling students to move on to more advanced material
+Mastery: Achieving the required level of understanding of the content to apply that skill that's been taught/practiced, enabling students to move on to more advanced material

-Overallocation: Using more licenses than purchased at the school and/or district level – this can happen with real student accounts, duplicate student accounts, or old classrooms with students enrolled who are not actively using the platform – any unique student account enrolled in a classroom counts as a license being utilized
+Overallocation: Using more licenses than purchased at the school and/or district level – this can happen with real student accounts, duplicate student accounts, or old classrooms with students enrolled who are not actively using the platform – any unique student account enrolled in a classroom counts as a license being utilized.

-Parent Role: Connection for parents to get real-time alerts, follow their own child's progress, receive any messages/updates from teachers and stay involved in their child's learning
+Parent Role: Connection for parents to get real-time alerts, follow their own child's progress, receive any messages/updates from teachers, and stay involved in their child's learning

 Personalized Learning: Each student receives continuously adaptive enrichment, automatic scaffolding, and personalized mastery in every concept

-Practice: Mode in the platform which allows students to work on identified concepts repeatedly and/or regularly to gain proficiency/mastery – practice sessions spiral and space concepts rather than chunking questions from the same concept together
+Practice: Mode in the platform that allows students to work on identified concepts repeatedly and/or regularly to gain proficiency/mastery – practice sessions spiral and space concepts rather than chunking questions from the same concept together

-Proctoring: Test that is supervised by someone, referred to as a proctor, who verifies the identity of the test taker and maintains academic integrity - within the ScootPad platform, this means the assessment is not available for students to access/take until the proctor is ready and alters the proctor setting within the platform to make the assessment available for students
+Proctoring: Test that is supervised by someone, referred to as a proctor, who verifies the identity of the test taker and maintains academic integrity - within the ScootPad platform, this means the assessment is not available for students to access/take until the proctor is ready and alters the proctor setting within the platform to make the assessment available for students.

 Proficiency: Documented evidence (reporting) that a student has either met the required level of skill and knowledge set by benchmarks or is working toward mastery